SuperTapood/Flint/README.md

 Cloud agnostic multi cluster cdk.
 Pulumi but better.

-To generate actual code from the protobuf files run `buf generate --clean` and then `python3 bufbodge.py` to fix python imports
+To generate actual code from the protobuf files run `buf generate` and then `python3 bufbodge.py` to fix python imports